cyberconnecthq/social-verifier/README.md

 `Social Verifier` helps user to implement social verify process easily.
 (Twitter and Github supported).

-You can check the list of verified mappings in [Connect List](https://github.com/cyberconnecthq/connect-list) repo.
+You can check the list of verified mappings by using our [CyberConnect API](https://docs.cyberconnect.me/cyberconnect-api/endpoints/identity).

-Also, you can use our [CyberConnect API](https://docs.cyberconnect.me/) to check an identity Twitter account.

 ## Getting started